 GPM may, at any time, engage an external entity to assist GPM to fulfill its responsibilities to ensure staff are trained under the PID Act.

 Reviews:

 This document will be subject to review every 2 years or as required to meet GPM's business requirements.
-Regular internal audits will also be conducted.
+Internal audits may also be conducted.

 Signed: